“I’ve used LinkedIn for years, but I’m not sure what benefit I’ve gotten from it.”

-BTW, LinkedIn doesn’t activate links within the bio (dangit!) so Dave’s link isn’t clickable, but some portion of his visitors will copy and paste it.
+BTW, LinkedIn doesn’t activate links within the bio (dangit!) unless you’re on mobile (yay!) so Dave’s link isn’t clickable on the desktop, but even in that case a portion of his visitors will copy and paste it.

 Your bio could be longer than this, but is it necessary?
 Again, it’s all about what your audience wants, and there is no rule that will fit everyone’s needs.